iotaledger/goshimmer/documentation/docs/protocol_specification/glossary.md

 A cyber-attack that aims to isolate and attack a specific user, rather than the whole network.

 ### Neighbors
-Network nodes that are directly connected and can exchange messages without intermediate nodes.
+Network nodes that are directly connected and can exchange blocks without intermediate nodes.

 ### Node
 A machine which is part of the IOTA network.
 Its role is to issue new transactions and to validate existing ones.